 - A burning sensation when urinating

 You may also notice pink discharge with yeast infection due to vaginal irritation.
-White clumpy discharge after using metronidazole gel can also occur and can suggest a yeast infection.
+White clumpy discharge after using metronidazole gel can also occur and suggest a yeast infection.

 Yellow-green discharge is considered abnormal and is suggestive of an infection.
 Green-white discharge or greenish discharge are all indicators of an infection as well.